ShenyiQinxin/spring-note/OOPconcepts/OOAD.md

 Vehicle v = bike;
 ```
 **In Java**
->a sublasses inherites its superclass and overrides methods, at runtime, the type of object decides whether subclass method implementations or superclass method implementations will be executed.
+>a sublass inherites its superclass and overrides methods, at runtime, the type of object decides whether subclass method implementations or superclass method implementations will be executed.
 ```java
 v.run();
 car.run();